Master European Private Law (LLM)

 These and other private and commercial law questions are addressed in the diverse courses our Master's programme offers.
 The curriculum provides students with a unique opportunity to specialise in European private law, through a comprehensive set of courses covering the issues that are central to the Europeanisation of private law.
 Students study existing European rules, current harmonisation endeavours and compare –in fields of law where European rules are lacking- national rules of the most influential European systems.
 Lecturers for the Master’s in European Private Law programme have diverse European backgrounds and many also work with the University of Amsterdam’s Centre for the Study of European Contract Law (CSECL), which conducts research specifically on the consequences of European integration and globalisation for private law.
 Students are invited to participate in the bi-weekly guest seminars organized by the CSECL.

-It is possible to complete the Master's programme in European Private Law through part-time study.
+It is possible to complete the Master's programme in European Civil and Commercial Law through part-time study.
 However, classes are only given during the day.
 Part-time students are advised to complete the programme in two years.